344 Grand Ave. Salida Colorado 81201 Tel. 719-539-2367 keith@keithgotschall.com k2turner@salidaco.com

 I have a large variety of demonstration topics to choose from.
 It can be aimed at a group that is heavy on the begginer side of things, or a very advanced level.
 I have gotten lots of feedback and comments about how well I explain things.
 Even the simple sounding demos have a wealth of information that is covered.
 Here are a few choices, contact me if you need more information on them, or if you even have a suggestion for what you might like to see.
 I am always open to trying new things.

 Lidded Bowl.
 A bowl and matching lid will be made in this demo, a lot of ground to cover in an hour and a half.
 The uses of the scroll chuck will be gone over for both expansion and contracting modes.
 Tool use and design potential will be addressed.
 Great for the novice or intermediate turner.
+This demo can be expanded to include decoration of the lid etc.

 Sal-turn.
 A very different type of salt/pepper shaker!
 This demo will go over the steps and techniques necessary to make a really unique item.
 There are no holes in the top, no stopper on the bottom, How does it work?
 End grain hollowing, and other fundamentals of box making are discussed.
 A very clever shaker!